List of Farid Gabteni’s quotes

 We can say that we are in the era of the end of the times of ignorantism.
 The charlatans disguised in Muslims and the islamophobes think of creating the chaos which would enable them to achieve their goal of domination.
 But when these forces of the darkness are overcome and destroyed, a new world/modeof science, rationality, justice and sharing will emerge, in which Humanity will live then the most beautiful era of its history.
 (Farid Gabteni)

-Had we been present at the birth of the Universe, it would have been completely impossible to imagine what occurred since.
-Had we been present during the Stone Age, we never would have been able to imagine the modern world.
-So, if we are to imagine the future world, we must do it relatively and prudently, keeping in mind the idea that it will be even more extraordinary than anything we could dream up.
+Had we been present at the birth of the Universe, it would have been utterly impossible for us to imagine what has come to pass since.
+Had we been present during the Stone Age, it would have been fundamentally impossible for us to imagine the modern world.
+Thus, in attempting to imagine the future world, we must proceed relatively and prudently, mindful that it will be even more extraordinary than whatever we could imagine.
 (Farid Gabteni)

-He who only sees with his eyes has received little science and all he knows about the world is its hollowness; certainly, he is unhappy.
+He who sees only with his eyes possesses but little knowledge and knows of the world only its emptiness; indeed, how truly wretched he is.
 (Farid Gabteni)

 Those who follow me are not behind but ahead; they irresistibly walk ahead.
 (Farid Gabteni)